Skip to content

 • Dehydration of substances or samples

-• Sterilization of non-heat-sensitive equipment
+• Sterilization of heat-insensitive equipment

 • Accelerated aging tests